nf-core/sarek/doc/REFERENCES.md

-# Genomes and specific reference files
+# Genomes and reference files

 CAW currently uses GRCh37 by default.
 Support for GRCh38 is not fully working yet!
 The settings are in `genomes.config`, they can be tailored to your needs.
 The [`buildReferences.nf`](#buildReferences.nf) script can be use to build the indexes based on the reference files.